-'POPPET' is a 'Leisure 17' sailing boat built by Cobramould in Essex in approximately 1970/71.
+'POPPET' is a 'Leisure 17' sailing boat built by Cobramould in Essex during approximately 1970/71.

-The owner of the boatyard where Poppet is presently being stored fondly remembers a previous owner undertaking an annual return trip from Essex to Holland across the North Sea when the boat was known as 'MAHOPAK II'.
+The owner of the boatyard where Poppet is being stored fondly remembers a previous owner making an annual return trip from Essex to Holland across the North Sea when the boat was then known as 'MAHOPAK II'.

 Whilst cleaning the gelcoat on the topsides a previous name of 'Lovely Lass' could be seen worn into the gelcoat.
 Unfortunately little else is known about her history.

-Poppet was stripped back of all its fittings and components to a bare hull in 2020 ready for a full refit and some upgrades.
+Poppet was stripped back of her fittings and components to a bare hull in 2020 ready for a full refit and some upgrades.
 This will help to ensure that the boat is safe for an Atlantic Crossing in December 2022.
-More information about the fit out and works will be included in our blog.
+More information about the fit out and works will be included in the blog.